War crimes in the Second Nagorno-Karabakh War: Armenian war crimes

 In mid-November, a video of a wounded Azerbaijani soldier Amin Musayev receiving first aid by Ukrainian journalist Alexander Kharchenko and Armenian soldiers after the ceasefire came into force was spread on social media platforms.
 Following this, a video was released showing Musayev being abused inside a vehicle.
 It is reported that he was lying on the ground in the car and asked: "where are we going?"
 In response, the alleged Armenian soldier said, "If you behave well, go home," and cursed, after which it became clear that the Azerbaijani soldier had been kicked.
 On 18 November, a representative of the International Committee of the Red Cross (ICRC) in Yerevan said that information about this person was "being investigated."
 The ICRC's representative in Yerevan, Zara Amatuni, declined to say whether she had any information about Musayev.
 The Artsakh ombudsman said he had no information about the Azerbaijani soldier, but that if he was injured, he was "probably in hospital in Armenia."
 The Azerbaijani Foreign Ministry said in a statement that the issue was being investigated and will be reported to the relevant international organisations.
 According to the ministry, "the information about the torture of prisoners is first checked for accuracy and brought to the attention of relevant international organizations."
 On 25 November, ICRC's representatives visited Musayev and Karimov in Yerevan.
 On 5 December, the family of Musayev was informed of his condition through ICRC.
 According to a reported copy of the letter sent by Musayev, he stated that his condition was well.
 Musayev was returned to Azerbaijan on 15 December as part of the POW exchange deal.
 Azerbaijan had officially accused the Armenian side of ill-treating the Azerbaijani POWs.
 Several Azerbaijani POWs, in interviews with the Azerbaijani media outlets, had stated that they were tortured by their Armenian captors until being transferred back to Azerbaijan.
 Dilgam Asgarov, a Russian citizen of Azerbaijani descent, who was detained by the Armenian-allied forces alongside Shahbaz Guliyev, an Azerbaijani citizen, in 2014, during an incident in Kalbajar, in an interview to Virtual Azərbaycan newspaper he gave after being released, also stated that the Armenian captors had tortured the Azerbaijani POWs.

-On 10 December, Amnesty International released a report on videos depicting war crimes.
+On 10 December, Amnesty International released a report on videos depicting war crimes from both sides.
 In one of the videos, the Armenian soldiers were seen cutting the throat of an Azerbaijani captive.
 The captive appears to be lying on the ground, whilst gagged and bound when an Armenian soldier approaches him and sticks a knife into his throat.
 Independent pathological analysis confirmed that the wound sustained led to his death in minutes.
-Eleven other videos showing inhumane treatment and outrages upon personal dignity of Azerbaijani captives by the Armenian army has come to light.
+Eleven other videos showed violations upon Azerbaijani captives by the Armenian army.
 In several videos, Armenian soldiers are seen cutting the ear off a dead Azerbaijani soldier, dragging a dead Azerbaijani soldier across the ground by a rope tied around his feet, and standing on the corpse of a dead Azerbaijani soldier.